Youniwemi/aiify/readme.txt

 When selecting the Aiify Block or any Aiify Enhanced Block, you'll see customization options in the editor's side panel.
 From there, you can adjust the maximum words, tone, and style.

+= Is this plugin compatible with the classic editor =

+Sorry, for now, this plugin is only usable via the block editor (Gutenberg), it can't be used to write and edit content the classic editor.

+How ever, it can be used in Full Site Editor if your theme is FSE compatible

 = Aiify plugin is great, how can I show my appreciation? =

 We're glad you love our plugin!
 You can show your support by subscribing to the pro version, which allows you to: